 In 402AD, the first of the major barbarian invaders of the Roman Empire, the Goths, descended on the Veneto region.
 The people fled to the safety of the nearby lagoon and watched their homes burn in the distance.
 When the Goths departed, most returned to the mainland.
-But some who had fled stayed and started rebuilding their homes, but some apparently stayed and began building something else in the lagoon.
-Maybe staying just became easier to stay, since those living on the mainland were forced to flee to the lagoon repeatedly during the first half of the 5th century as conflict between the crumbling Roman Empire and the invading barbarians marched through the area time after time.
+But some who had fled stayed and started rebuilding their homes right in the lagoon.
+Maybe it just became easier to stay, since those living on the mainland were forced to flee to the lagoon repeatedly.
+During the first half of the 5th century, conflict between the crumbling Roman Empire and the invading barbarians erupted time after time.
 Soon, there was a collection of settlements on this spattering of islands.
 This was the beginning of Venice, and soon the Venice Rialto Market.

-While there are a number of variations on the story, and the details become fuzzy or embellished over the centuries, it is said that Padua sent the first representatives to Rivoalto (or high bank) to set up a trading post in the prime spot.
-Being on high ground it was more immune to the tides, and located at a bend in the major channel through the islands made it strong choice for commerce.
-So, the founding of Venice is dated to 421AD, here at Rivoalto, today’s Rialto.
+There are a number of variations on the story and the details became fuzzy or embellished over the centuries.
+However, it is said that Padua sent the first representatives to Rivoalto (or high bank) to set up a trading post in this prime spot.
+The “Rivoalto” was located on high ground and was more immune to the tides.
+Being located at a bend in the major channel through the islands also made it a strong choice for commerce.
+So, the founding of Venice is dated to 421AD, and Rivoalto is the future location of Rialto Market Venice.

 A particularly momentous moment in history for the Rialto area was (relatively speaking) soon after the 1079 inception of the Rialto market, in 1177AD.